knowit/react-workshop/tasks.md

 ### 4.1 - Is there any change here?

-In `ProductForm.js` you should make use of the `onFieldChange` and this method should be injected to the `onChange` listener for each input field.
-When `onFieldChange` is called: Set the state based on the input field that changed.
+In `ProductForm.js` you should make use of the `handleFieldChange` and this method should be injected to the `onChange` listener for each input field.
+When `handleFieldChange` is called: Set the state based on the input field that changed.
 This can be achieved, for instance, by using dynamic object keys, based on the input name, like this:

 ```javascript
 setItem({